PEAR: Equal Area Weather Forecasting on the Sphere: Introduction

 The ECMWF are also targetting the HEALPix grid in its Destination Earth (DestinE) initiative~\cite{egusphere-2025-2198,HOFFMANN2023100394}, which aims to develop a digital twin of the Earth for improved climate and weather predictions.
 By employing HEALPix, DestinE seeks to achieve high-resolution, globally consistent datasets that can better inform decision-making processes related to climate change adaptation and disaster risk management.
 Furthermore, ECMWF's transition from GRIB1 to GRIB2 data formats supports the integration of advanced grid systems like HEALPix~\cite{grib1togrib2}, enabling more detailed and efficient data representation essential for next-generation forecasting models.

 Motivated by these developments, we propose PEAR (Pangu Equal Area), the first machine learning weather forecasting model that operates entirely on the HEALPix grid.
 Unlike previous approaches that project onto planar grids or only use HEALPix for preprocessing, PEAR natively represents inputs, internal features, and outputs on the spherical HEALPix domain, enabling consistent resolution across the globe and better alignment with the underlying physical symmetries.
-We use ERA5 data, resampled to HEALPix, as the forecasting target and evaluate our model's performance on key atmospheric variables across various resolutions.
+We train on the ERA5-Lite dataset~\cite{bi2023}, a subset of the full ERA5 data, resampled to HEALPix, as the forecasting target and evaluate our model's performance on key atmospheric variables across various resolutions.

 Our main contributions are: \begin{itemize} \item Motivated by an increased adoption of the HEALPix grid in next generation weather and climate data, we propose to use the spherical HEALPix grid as the native grid for machine learning weather predictions.
-This approach eliminates unphysical biases in the sampling of the sphere affecting standard equiangular based weather prediction models and removes the need for spatial weights in the loss and evaluation metrics. \item We introduce PEAR: a baseline model for neural weather simulation on HEALPix using a volumetric transformer architecture which operates at no computational overhead compared to an equivalent model on the traditional equiangular grid. \item To demonstrate the advantage of using a native HEALPix model, we show that PEAR's HEALPix-predictions outperform those produced by the same architecture operating on an equiangular grid.
-We evaluate all models for lead times of up to ten days and show that this advantage persists for longer forecasting horizons, even though the equiangular-based model has more than twice as many parameters.
-PEAR also outperforms Pangu-Large with almost eight times as many parameters at a forecast horizon of 5 days and beyond. \end{itemize}
+This approach eliminates unphysical biases in the sampling of the sphere affecting standard equiangular based weather prediction models and removes the need for spatial weights in the loss and evaluation metrics. \item We introduce PEAR: a baseline model for neural weather simulation on HEALPix using a volumetric transformer architecture which operates at no computational overhead compared to an equivalent model on the traditional equiangular grid.
+To demonstrate the advantage of using a native HEALPix model, we show that PEAR's HEALPix-predictions outperform those produced by the same architecture operating on an equiangular grid, as well as other baseline models. \item We evaluate all models for lead times of up to ten days and show that this advantage persists for longer forecasting horizons.
+We verify that daily sampling in the ERA5-Lite dataset does not alter the equivariance properties of the weather prediction task.
+Furthermore, we demonstrate that PEAR shows competitive performance on climate model emulation for a large number of climate models. \end{itemize}